• Skip to content

 • having an intimate relationship with someone who’s more than 2 years older or younger

-• taking and sharing photos or videos of sexual acts involving themselves or others without consent.
+• taking, sharing or threatening to share photos or videos of sexual acts involving themselves or others without consent

 Children aged 12-14 years might behave in sexually harmful ways for many reasons.
 For example, it might happen because they: